Rivearana/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+# Here is a list of my favorite food
+- Pizza
+- HotDogs
+- Boneless
+   1. Buffalo
+   2. Barbeque